bard-rr/replayer-app/ui/README.md

 ## Bard Replayer UI

-This is the UI for the Bard appliction.
+This is the UI for the Bard application.